ndebuhr/cloud-native-workstation/README.md

 ## Prepare SSL

 Secure SSL setup is required.
-There are two options for SSL certificates:
+There are three options for SSL certificates:
+1. Cert Manager certificate provisioning and management, on top of Google Kubernetes Engine
-1. Automated SSL certificate generation using Let's Encrypt, Certbot, and the DNS01 challenge with Google Cloud DNS
+1. Automated SSL certificate generation using Let's Encrypt, Certbot, and the DNS01 challenge
 1. Bring your own certificate

+### Cert Manager with GKE

+1. Use Terraform to provision the resources in [provision/cert-manager](provision/cert-manager)

+Later, during the helm installation, be sure `certbot.enabled` is `true`, `certbot.type` is `cert-manager-google` in the [deployment Helm values](deploy/values.yaml), and make sure `certManager.enabled` is `true` in the [preparation Helm values](prepare/values.yaml).

 ### Certbot with Google Cloud Platform DNS